timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 # Analyze the blockchain with hyperfunctions
-This section of the tutorial shows you different ways to analyze Bitcoin transactions with SQL.
-Before analyzing the data, it's recommended to create continuous aggregates for better query performance.
+In this section, analyze Bitcoin transactions with SQL in different ways.
+Before you start analysis, create continuous aggregates for better query performance.

 ## Continuous aggregates for blockchain analytics
 Continuous aggregates are materialized views for time-series data.
-They make queries faster by continuously materializing aggregated data while also providing a simple gateway to real-time data from the underlying hypertable.
+They make queries faster by continuously materializing aggregated data.
+At the same time, they provide real-time results.
+That means they include the latest data from the underlying hypertable.

-Let's set up continuous aggregates that contain 1-hour time buckets.
-This means that 1-hour time bucket aggregations are used to create the view.
-There are more than ten thousand Bitcoin transactions in an hour so it's essential to aggregate them into larger time buckets (1-hour, 12-hours, 1-day, etc) for analysis.
+By using continuous aggregates, you simplify and speed up your queries.

-This tutorial creates three continuous aggregates, focusing on three aspects of the dataset:
+In this tutorial, you learn to create three continuous aggregates, focusing on three aspects of the dataset:
 * Bitcoin transactions
 * Bitcoin blocks
 * Coinbase transactions (miner revenue)

-By using continuous aggregates, your analytical and time-series queries are vastly simplified and sped up going forward.
+Pre-aggregating your data is important because the dataset contains a lot of transactions: over 10,000 per hour.

-This tutorial, in a later section, also shows you how to keep these continuous aggregate views up-to-date automatically with refresh policies.
+In this section, you also learn how to keep your continuous aggregate views up-to-date with automatic refresh policies.

 ## Hyperfunctions for simplified statistical queries
 In the following queries you can find custom SQL functions that are not part of